Update 2: Assure parents pediatric optometric care benefit included and available in all states

 "Because of the way the pediatric optometric care benefit is structured, they won't have to make that choice," Dr. Montaquila said.
 "It will be in every single plan when a child is being insured."

-Benefits for optometrists
+Benefits for doctors of optometry

 "Health plans will truly need to bring optometrists on board," Dr. Montaquila said.
 "Not only will optometrists not be excluded, they are going to be a crucial part of the plan."